jkhlf/jkhlf/README.md

 # Hello, I'm João! 👋

 <p align="left">
-  Desenvolvedor Full-Stack em formação pela FATEC - Sistemas para Internet 4/6.
+  Full-Stack Developer graduated from FATEC - Sistemas para Internet 4/6.
 </p>

 <p align="left">
-Atualmente, estou focado em aprofundar meus conhecimentos no ecossistema JavaScript/TypeScript com React/Next.js e Node.js, além de explorar o mundo de DevOps com ferramentas como Docker, Kubernetes e Google Cloud.
-Tenho um interesse especial na área de Segurança da Informação, sempre buscando construir aplicações seguras e resilientes.
+Currently, I am focused on deepening my knowledge in the JavaScript/TypeScript ecosystem with React/Next.js and Node.js, as well as exploring the world of DevOps with tools such as Docker, Kubernetes and Google Cloud.
+I have a special interest in the area of Information Security, always seeking to build secure and resilient applications.
 </p>

-### 🛠️ Minhas Ferramentas e Tecnologias
+### 🛠️ Technologies

 <p align="left">
   <b>Frontend:</b><br>